HariniEEE/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ### Procedure

 Connect the supply (+5V) to the circuit

 Switch ON the main switch

 If the output is 1, then the led glows.
 ###

 Program:
-/*
-Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.

 HALF ADDER

 module Halfadder(a,b,sum,carry);

 input a,b;

 output sum,carry;

 xor (sum,a,b);

 and (carry,a,b);

 endmodule

 FUL ADDER

 module Fulladder (a,b,c,sum,carry);

 input a,b,c;

 output sum,carry;

 assign sum = ((a^b)^c);

 assign carry = ((a&b)|(b&c)|(c&a));

 endmodule

 Developed by: HARINI.E

 RegisterNumber:  212222050017
-*/

 Logic symbol

 ![Logic symbol](https://user-images.githubusercontent.com/128949246/233090667-dbec0223-e267-463a-8ad9-6db20099aff9.jpeg)